UnclassedPenguin/bible/README.md

 - [x] Add f.PrintInteractiveHelp function to print help usage when "?" entered at interactive prompt.
 - [x] Comment out test function
 - [x] Change description in PrintInteractiveHelp to be shorter, or use wordwrap.
+- [x] When you do bible -l I don't think it has wordwrap